 Visit the Connelly Library website to access library hours, search the library’s online and print resources, contact a librarian, access 24/7 chat reference or learn more about the Connelly Library.

-Canvas is a Learning Management System.
-It provides students with an online space to access course information.
+Canvas is a Learning Management System that provides students with an online space to access course information, whether fully online or in the classroom.

-- Most courses that you are enrolled in while at La Salle University will have a corresponding online course area in Canvas.
+- All courses that you are enrolled in while at La Salle University will have a corresponding online course area in Canvas.

 Degree Works is an easy-to-use set of online academic planning tools that help students and advisers see what courses and requirements students need to graduate.
 The program provides an audit of your unique student record including program, major and catalog year and displays each course you have taken or transferred in and how it applies to your curriculum.
 It also displays credits earned, grades and GPA.